Self-service laundry: Australia

-In Australia, self service laundries are widely available and in use by a good percentage of the population.
+In Australia, self-service laundries are widely available and in use by a good percentage of the population.
 Due to its mild weather, Australia has a much smaller percentage of dryer owners, as the mild weather allows for hanging laundry outside for most of the year, with the exception of a few months.
-The brief Australian winter sees a surge in the usage of drying machines, usually easily found in self service laundries.
+The brief Australian winter sees a surge in the usage of drying machines, usually easily found in self-service laundries.

 Israel

-In Israel, self service laundries are available and popular mainly in Tel Aviv, where there is a large network of laundromats.
+In Israel, self-service laundries are available and popular mainly in Tel Aviv, where there is a large network of laundromats.

+Portugal

+Self-service laundries are present in Portugal.

 New Zealand

 In New Zealand self-service laundries (known locally as laundromats) are available, but not widely used.
 Historically, most houses in New Zealand have had their own laundry rooms for clothes washing.
 In recent decades the number of people living in smaller flats and apartments has increased, and so too has the availability and use of laundromats, especially in larger cities such as Auckland and Wellington.